jvdbreggen/imagemodedemo/README.md

 Now we are ready to create the virtual machine disk image that we are going to import into our new VM.

 In some cases the podman command is unable to initially pull the image from the registry and returns an error that you have to pull the image from the registry before building the disk.
-Use
+Use a pull command to syncronise the local images.

 ```bash
 sudo podman pull quay.io/$QUAY_USER/base-rhel:rhel9.6